yusufyigitol/CS412_Project/README.md

 ## Conclusion

 This project demonstrates how step-by-step improvements in models and features can enhance performance.
-Starting with simple approaches and slowly adopting advanced techniques allowed solving the classification and regression tasks effectively.
+Starting with simple approaches and slowly adopting advanced techniques have allowed the classification and regression tasks to be solved effectively.